Electron: Angular momentum

+Structure

 The electron has no known substructure.
 Nevertheless, in condensed matter physics, spin–charge separation can occur in some materials.
 In such cases, electrons 'split' into three independent particles, the spinon, the orbiton and the holon (or chargon).
 The electron can always be theoretically considered as a bound state of the three, with the spinon carrying the spin of the electron, the orbiton carrying the orbital degree of freedom and the chargon carrying the charge, but in certain conditions they can behave as independent quasiparticles.

-The issue of the radius of the electron is a challenging problem of modern theoretical physics.
-The admission of the hypothesis of a finite radius of the electron is incompatible to the premises of the theory of relativity.
-On the other hand, a point-like electron (zero radius) generates serious mathematical difficulties due to the self-energy of the electron tending to infinity.
-Observation of a single electron in a Penning trap suggests the upper limit of the particle's radius to be 10−22 meters.